shirano2/google-books-search/README.md

 This app is for your life of reading books.

-You can save favrorite books or go to the site directly to Google Books site.
+You can save favrorite books or go to the site directly to Google Books site after searching books.

 ## Site
 https://google-books-search123.herokuapp.com/